Free Financial Advice in NZ: A Guide on Where To Find It

 If you’re looking for free financial advice, there are several possible options that may be appropriate.
 Your choice will depend on your life stage, the product or area you need help with and the urgency of your situation.
 There are also some key potential issues to be aware of when receiving free advice from these sources.

-Face-to-face help from a financial mentor
+2. Face-to-face help from a financial advisor

 • Deal with your immediate money problems

-• Support you to complete a Financial Plan of Action to help you achieve your goals
+• Support you to complete a financial plan of action to help you achieve your goals

 • Negotiate reduced payments

-There’s a directory of financial services govt.nz points to provided by the family services directory.
+There’s a directory of financial services provided by the family services directory.
 These services are generally aimed at those experiencing financial difficulties.
 For example, those struggling with debt, who need information and support.
 In some circumstances, financial counsellors may negotiate directly with your creditors if you are struggling with repayments.

-National Building Financial Capability Charitable Trust
+4. National Building Financial Capability Charitable Trust

-Citizen’s Advice Bureau
+5. Citizens Advice Bureau

 Mortgage brokers